 They can be affixed on both sides.
 It is the main costume of deel is a long gown with diagonal or square lapels that the Mongol nations and it has lost neither its fundamental design nor style even after centuries of use.
 The ancientness of the design of the deel is suggested by the appearance of pre-historic people wearing sheep skin coats in ancient petroglyphs.

-The deel has developed to be compatible with the health, physiological characteristics, and daily life of the pastoral nomads of Mongolia.
+The Mongolian traditional costume has developed to be compatible with the health, physiological characteristics, and daily life of the pastoral nomads of Mongolia.
 This garment is also uniquely suited to the harsh weather condition to which the Mongolian lifestyle has adapted.
 The accessories to the deel also serve many purposes: the long cuff at the end of the sleeves can be used as a glove or liner and the wide belt worn with the deel is designed for protection against kidney disease and back aches, while also serving as a blanket or pillow on long journeys.

 Belt or Sash